The History of the Pillar House

 The Pillar House is a listed building built in c.
 1830 and is one of the finest architectural buildings in Ballinasloe town centre.
 There are six elaborate Tuscan columns that flank the two doorways and support the engraved fascia which pays tribute to its former history as a bank with a deeply engraved “National Bank of Ireland”.
 The stone carving is clearly the work of skilled stonemasons and carvers.
 The Stained glass sidelights on either side of the red panelled doors and traditional spoked fanlights hark back to a more traditional era.
 In the late 1800s when the National Bank moved premises, its use was transferred to licensed premises and grocery and was an agent for W&A Gilbeys, a well known Wine & Spirit Merchant in London & Dublin.
 The banners which were painted in Red & Gold Leaf over the windows and doors at this time have now been restored to their former glory.

 Operating as a licensed premises since the late 1800s, The Pillar House is a traditional bar with a Lisacannor Stone floor and a listed cedar wood latted ceiling.
 A large W&A Gilbeys mirror takes pride of place inside the bar counter while outside the bar is a collage of all of the UK & Ireland National Bank Managers of 1884.
 The Tack Room, to one side of the main bar, with its solid fuel stove is a cosy room and is perfect for small dinner parties & get-togethers.
-Its back bar and restaurant area is the perfect venue for private parties and functions.
+Its back bar is the perfect venue for private parties and functions.

 The town of Ballinasloe